26F-Studio/Techrater/docs/api.md

 #### Description

 Send verification code to the specified email.
-Has frequency limits on `email` and `ip`
+Has frequency limits on `email` and `ip`.

 #### Request